top of page

 I saw a psychiatrist a few times.

-His remedy for my "phobia" was a nightlight.
-Monsters stay away from the light.
+His remedy for my 'phobia' was a nightlight, based on the logic that monsters stay away from the light.
+They didn’t.

 In 2010, not too long after officially meeting Hans, visions of dying in an air raid slowly hijacked my mind.
 I can see it pretty clearly.
 I'm in a flat, several stories up.
 The space has a natural feel.
-Lots of wood—tables, chairs, walls, Earthy décor, a small houseplant sitting here and there.
+A small houseplant sitting here and there.
 It’s a clean space.
 Nearly spartan.
 I'm cowering under a kitchen table.
 There's nowhere to run.

 The bombs keep falling.
 Closer and closer they get.
 Until…